-Lincoln women are coming together to highlight the realities of sexual harassment on the streets.
+Lincoln women are uniting to highlight the realities of sexual harassment on the streets.

-The tragic killing of 33-year-old Sarah Everard, who went missing whilst walking back to her home in Brixton earlier this month, sparked debate about the safety of women in the Lincoln area.
+The tragic death of 33-year-old Sarah Everard, who went missing whilst walking back to her home in Brixton earlier this month, sparked debate about the safety of women in the Lincoln area.

 Since the Sarah Everard case, women have united and launched events to bring awareness.